-OPNFV VERIFIED PROGRAM (OVP) 2018.09 / DOVETAIL 2.0.0 RELEASE NOTE
+OPNFV VERIFICATION PROGRAM (OVP) 2019.12 / DOVETAIL 3.0.0 RELEASE NOTE

-8.1 OPNFV 2018.09 Release
+12.1 OPNFV 2019.12 Release

-The OPNFV Verified Program (OVP) allows vendors and operators to obtain 'OPNFV Verified' status based on an agreed upon set of compliance verification test cases that align to OPNFV releases.
-The reference System under Test (SUT) are the NFV components deployed by the OPNFV installers for a given release, where OVP 2018.09 is based on the Fraser release.
+The OPNFV Verification Program (OVP) allows vendors and operators to obtain 'OPNFV Verified' status based on an agreed upon set of compliance verification test cases that align to OPNFV releases.
+The reference System under Test (SUT) is either the NFV components deployed by the OPNFV installers for a given release, where OVP 2019.12 is based on the OPNFV Hunter release, or a VNF being on-boarded and orchestrated by the ONAP El Alto release.
 Participants of the program can verify commercial or open source offerings against an OVP release.
-This implies that the SUT used for verification has interfaces, components, functions and behaviors that align to OPNFV installer integrations.
+This implies that the SUT used for verification has interfaces, components, functions and behaviors that align to OPNFV installer integrations and ONAP deployments.

-Dovetail is the overall framework used to execute tests and collect results for OVP.
+Dovetail is the overall framework used to execute tests and collect results for the OVP Infrastructure badge.
 Dovetail does not deliver test content directly.
 Rather, test content is developed in other OPNFV test frameworks such as Functest and upstream test communities such as OpenStack's RefStack/Tempest projects.
 Dovetail leverages this upstream test content and provides a common set of test platform services for the OVP.

-Dovetail works in conjunction with a web portal interface dubbed the 'OVP web portal' to allow users to upload test results to a centralized community repository.
+Approved test tools (OPNFV Dovetail, ONAP VTP, and ONAP VVP) work in conjunction with a web portal interface dubbed the 'OVP web portal' to allow users to upload test results to a centralized community repository.
 This facilitates user collaboration, result sharing, self-testing and community reviews.
 It also serves as a hub for new participants to learn about the program and access key resources.
-The link for this portal is at: OPNFV Verified Program.
+The link for this portal is at: OPNFV Verification Program.

-Use of the OVP web portal is open to all and only requires a valid Linux Foundation or OpenStack ID to login.
+Use of the OVP web portal is open to all and only requires a valid Linux Foundation ID to login.
 Users are welcome to use the portal to upload, inspect and share results in a private manner.
-In order to submit results for official review, the first step is apply for acceptance into the program with the participation form provided in the link: OPNFV Verified Program Participation Form
+In order to submit results for official review, the first step is apply for acceptance into the program with the participation form provided in the link: OPNFV Verification Program Participation Form

-8.1.1 Test Suites & Test Areas
+12.1.1 NEVI Test Suites and Test Areas

 OVP/Dovetail groups test cases into test suites and test areas.
 Test suites are currently a basic categorization around releases for the most part.
-Executing the test suite 'ovp.2018.09' without further specification will run all the test cases in the OVP 2018.09 release.
+Executing the test suite 'ovp.2019.12' without further specification will run all the test cases in the OVP 2019.12 release.
 Test suites are divided into test areas that can be executed separately.

-Test areas include a division into 'mandatory' and 'optional' in an overarching categorization.
+Test cases include a division into 'mandatory' and 'optional' in an overarching categorization.

 All the mandatory test cases are required to be executed with passing results for all inclusive test cases for results to be reviewed and approved by the community made up of peer reviewers.
-The optional test cases are not required to be executed for the official compliance verification review in the OVP 2018.09 release.
+The optional test cases are not required to be executed for the official compliance verification review in the OVP 2019.12 release.
 However, execution of these cases is encouraged, as some optional test cases may become mandatory in future releases.

-8.1.2 Test Cases and Sub Test Cases
+12.1.2 NFVI Test Cases and Sub Test Cases

 Each test area consists of multiple test cases where each test case can be a single test or broken down into sub test cases.
-A listing of test cases with the number of sub test cases noted in parenthesis is shown below for the OVP 2018.09 release.
+A listing of test cases with the number of sub test cases noted in parenthesis is shown below for the OVP 2019.12 release.